What advice do you have for expats having a baby in Evora?

 We asked expat moms who gave birth in Evora about their experiences and advice they have for other moms to be.
 They said...

 "1.
 Research local healthcare options: Before having a baby in Evora, familiarize yourself with the local healthcare system, including public and private hospitals, clinics, and maternity wards.
 Make sure you understand the process of registering for healthcare and obtaining a health card.
 2. Choose a healthcare provider: Find a reputable obstetrician or midwife who speaks your language and understands your cultural background.
 Schedule regular prenatal appointments to ensure the health of both you and your baby.
 3. Attend prenatal classes: Many hospitals and clinics offer prenatal classes for expectant parents.
 These classes can help you prepare for childbirth, learn about baby care, and connect with other expats in similar situations.
 4. Understand the maternity leave policy: Familiarize yourself with Portugal's maternity leave policies, which typically allow for up to 120 days of paid leave for mothers and 20 days for fathers.
 Make sure to inform your employer about your pregnancy and discuss your leave plans.
 5. Prepare necessary documents: Ensure that you have all the necessary documents for registering your baby's birth, including your passport, residence permit, and marriage certificate (if applicable).
 Keep in mind that you will need to register your baby's birth within 20 days at the local civil registry office.
 6. Plan for childcare: If you plan to return to work after your maternity leave, start researching childcare options early.
 There may be waiting lists for popular daycare centers or international schools, so it's essential to secure a spot as soon as possible.
 7. Connect with other expat parents: Join local expat groups, online forums, or social media groups to connect with other expat parents in Evora.
 They can provide valuable advice, support, and friendship during your pregnancy and after your baby is born.
 8. Learn the language: If you don't already speak Portuguese, consider taking language classes or using language learning apps to help you communicate with healthcare providers and locals more effectively.
 9. Embrace local customs and traditions: Learn about Portuguese customs and traditions related to pregnancy and childbirth, and be open to incorporating them into your own experience.
 This can help you feel more connected to the local culture and make your experience more enjoyable.
 10. Plan for postpartum support: After your baby is born, you may need additional support, such as a lactation consultant or postpartum doula.
-Research local resources and make a plan for accessing these services if needed," said another expat in Evora, Portugal.
+Research local resources and make a plan for accessing these services if needed," wrote a member who made the move to Evora, Portugal.

 Other Questions: